slackapi/bolt-js/README.md

     return
   }

-  // use the state that's been pass through the flow to figure out the
+  // use the state that's been passed through the flow to figure out the
   // elapsed time
   var elapsed = (Date.now() - state.requested)/1000
   msg.respond(msg.body.response_url, {